YunoHost-Apps/adguardhome_ynh/doc/ADMIN.md

 This risk is greatly minimized by the rate limiting setting, which is set to 20 requests per second per client by default:
 Settings → DNS settings → DNS server configuration → Rate limit

+You can completely or almost completely reduce the risk of unauthorized use with the help of the [Allowlist section](#allowlist) further down in this documentation.

 To use AdGuard Home in your home network if your self-hosting at home, you **don't need** to activate this setting.
 You simply have to use the private IP adress of your server (like `192.168.0.1` or so) as DNS IP for your IT hardware at home.
 The right IP addresses to use are shown in the "Setup Guide" page of your AdGuard Home instance.